One of the emerging trends in consumer-based sports and activity technology has been the spread of heart rate variability analysis (HRV).

 Remember, exercise is REALLY BAD FOR YOU.
 If you do it non-stop you WILL die.
 But rather it’s the ADAPTATION to the stimulus of exercise that is good for you. #Sleep.

 The BIG ‘SO WHAT’ moment for consumer-athletes is probably close.
-And that is where we can really see and quantify our adaptation perhaps looking at how HRV gets higher throughout the night and integrating that to get a measure of adaptation (QS EMFIT c2016 already does that).
-To an extent Garmin/Firstbeat’s ‘All day stress’ measure probably already goes a long way towards achieving just that.
+And that is where we can really see and quantify our adaptation perhaps looking at how HRV gets higher throughout the night and integrating that to get a measure of adaptation ( Eight Sleep and others already do that).
+To an extent, Garmin/Firstbeat’s ‘All day stress’ measure probably already goes a long way towards achieving just that.
 I’ve asked a few questions to people who should know about this in detail and may update this post further with their responses.

 Now all YOU have to do is train hard to make the clever stuff happen 🙂 It was ever thus.